 We have built a team with exceptional depth of experience, unified by a common vision; to develop gene therapies with the potential to positively impact the lives of the patients and families devastated by rare and life-threatening neurological genetic diseases.
 Though we are proud of what we have achieved to date, we remain relentlessly focused on making that vision a reality.

 With cutting-edge technology, we are making progress in the treatment of rare and life-threatening neurological genetic diseases.
 Our initial gene therapy for spinal muscular atrophy (SMA) has been approved in more than 40 regions and countries, and has been used to treat more than 2 300 patients worldwide.

-We are headquartered in Bannockburn, IL with another location in Deerfield, IL.
-Our manufacturing facilities are located in Libertyville, IL, Durham, NC and Longmont, CO.
+We are headquartered in Bannockburn, IL, with manufacturing facilities located in Libertyville, IL and Durham, NC.
 Our research site is located in San Diego, CA. The European headquarters is located in Zurich, Switzerland and Novartis Pharma K.K. (“Novartis Pharma”) is located in Tokyo, Japan.